-Below is a blog article we produced in 2013, describing possible costs involved in completing a hoarding clean up job.
+Below is a blog article we produced in 2013 and recently updated, describing possible costs involved in completing a hoarding clean up job.

 Hoarder cleaning is unique in that there are so many different elements involved in them.
 Many times, what some people consider hoarding is actually clutter and disorganization.
 Homes affected by hoarding are normally labeled as having lost some, most, or all use of functionality of its rooms.